timiskhakov/timiskhakov.github.io/_posts/2023-11-17-the-ftl-navigator.md

 1. We go through all the subsets, starting from `1 << start` because we're only interested in vertices connected to `start`.
 So, we can skip processing the ones before it.
 2. Next, we check each vertex in the subset and filter out the ones that don't belong here.
-3. To take out each vertex individually, we XOR the subset against another one that contains only that vertex (since the subset is as integer that can be seen as a bitmask, we just clear its `j`th bit), giving us a new subset called `mask`.
+3. To take out each vertex individually, we XOR the subset against another one that contains only that vertex (since the subset is as an integer that can be seen as a bitmask, we just clear its `j`th bit), giving us a new subset called `mask`.
 4. We look at the column `mask` and check if any vertices are set to `true` and if they connect to the one we just took out.
 5. If we find any, we mark the processed vertex's cell as `true` and move on to the next vertex from the subset.